 A Generation Resource wishing to qualify as a Capacity Resource for a MISO Market Participant is required to demonstrate Generation Verification Testing Capability on an annual basis.
 This is required under Module E - Resource Adequacy, Section 69.3.1a of the MISO OATT.
-The detailed testing requirements and procedures are found in the MISO Resource Adequacy Business practices Manual (BPM-11-r7 Section 4 - Qualifying and Quantifying Planning Resources and Appendix L - MISO Generator Testing requirements.
-These can be accessed from the MISO website under Library.
+The detailed testing requirements and procedures are found in the MISO Resource Adequacy Business Practices Manual (BPM-11-r7 Section b.

-b.
 MRO Generator Testing